Student Leadership Council

 Position Information

-The SLC is comprised of 16 student members who each serve a two-year term.
-SLC members serving in the first year of their term are Junior Members, and those serving in the second year of their term are Senior Members.
-Eight new SLC members are appointed each year, and only one student may be appointed from the same school or college of pharmacy per year.
-All SLC members must have held an office on the chapter level and must be current NCPA members.
+The SLC comprises 16 student members who serve a one- to two-year term.
+Students with one year of pharmacy school left serve a one-year term, and all others serve a two-year term.
+SLC members serving in the first year of their term are Junior Members, and those serving a second year are Senior Members.
+We recommend that all SLC members have held or currently hold an office at the chapter level, but don't let that stop you from applying.
+However, all members must be current NCPA members.

 Timeline